Alice Kelly — “The Good Die Young”

 Youthful Vigor

-A young woman of great inner and outer splendor, Alice was an accomplished 21-year-old registered nurse when she died in an auto accident during the Thanksgiving weekend of 1974.
+A young woman possessed of great inner and outer splendor, Alice was an accomplished 21-year-old registered nurse when she died in an auto accident during the Thanksgiving weekend of 1974.
 A year before, she had graduated at the top of her class from St. Clare’s Hospital School of Nursing in New York City.
 The commencement exercises, which I attended, were held in the magnificent St. Patrick’s Cathedral in Manhattan.

 “Wherever the art of medicine is loved, there is also a love of humanity.”